microsoft/Broadcast-Development-Kit-Web-UI/README.md

 ## Dependencies

 This is not an standalone application.
-It requires an instance of the [Broadcasts Protocols for Teams](https://github.com/microsoft/Teams-Broadcast-Extension) to work with.
-Check the documentation in that repository to run the **Broadcast Protocols for Teams** (either locally or in the cloud) before using this application.
+It requires an instance of the [Broadcast Development Kit](https://github.com/microsoft/Teams-Broadcast-Extension) to work with.
+Check the documentation in that repository to run the **Broadcast Development Kit** (either locally or in the cloud) before using this application.

 ## Contributing